 Track B: AI Application Developer

 Take LangChain for LLM Application Development and then build three projects: a RAG chatbot, an AI agent with tool use, and a fine-tuned model for a specific domain.
 This track is where the most job openings are in 2026.
 Companies need people who can integrate LLMs into products, not just train models from scratch.
+After LangChain, take Building Systems with the ChatGPT API to learn how to chain LLM calls, implement guardrails, and handle edge cases in production.
+The combination of these two short courses plus three solid projects makes you competitive for AI application developer roles at most companies.

 Track C: Research-Oriented